Kitware/CMake/Help/manual/cmake-file-api.7.rst

 orthogonal to the versioning of `Object Kinds`_ used in replies.
 This version of CMake supports only one API version, `API v1`_.

+.. versionadded:: 3.27
+  Projects may also submit queries for the current run using the :command:`cmake_file_api` command.

+.. _`file-api v1`:

 API v1
 ======